sl/swift-reduce/README.md

 ### Actions

 Actions are data types which represent a change that your reducers can respond to.
 A single reducer can respond to any type which conforms to the `Action` protocol.
 When actions are dispatched (by invoking the action function on them) the framework will start with your root store, and check if it has a reducer which responds to the invoked action.
-If it does, it will invoke the reducer.
-Then, it will recursively search all of the fields of that class for other reducers.
-If it finds one, it will invoke that reducer.
+If it does, it will apply the action.
+Then, it will recursively search all of the fields of that class for other child reducers (marked with `@Child`).
+If it finds one, it will apply the action on the child.

 ### A Simple Model using SwiftReduce